MB3hel/shellconfig/README.md

 ### Windows

-The profile script handles launching an ssh agent. **THE WINDOWS OPENSSH AGENT SERVICE SHOULD BE DISABLED**.
-Windows OpenSSH has issues that prevent cloning git repos ([see here](https://github.com/PowerShell/Win32-OpenSSH/issues/1322)).
-As such, these scripts replace `git`, `ssh`, `ssh-agent`, and `ssh-add` commands with the MSYS2 ones (by using `~/msys2-override/bin`).
-Thus, an agent is launched and used in any native zsh or bash shell.

-Note: Adding `AddKeysToAgent yes` to `~/.ssh/config` will make so you only have to type git key passwords once until logout.
+Enable the OpenSSH agent in windows services.

 Note: autocrlf is enabled explicitly in global git config.
 This ensures consistent behavior between native (scoop) git and MSYS2 git.

-Sometimes, the shell prompt is slow on windows due to git updating.
+Sometimes, the shell prompt is slow on windows due to git.
 The following settings seem to help a little

 ```
 git config --global core.preloadindex true